I recommend signing up for the GitHub Student Developer Pack.

 This is a good starting point for a

 .DS_Store/ # Ignore editor directories & files .vscode/ .idea/ *~ *.swp *.bak # Ignore Python cache & output __pycache__/ *.pyc *.pyo # Ignore IPynb test dirs .ipynb_checkpoints/ # generic log and output files *.log *.out *.prof *.lprof # Python environments for CodeSpaces pythonenv*/

 .DS_Store/ in my personal ignore file, I include them in the project, in case collaborators do not.

 # are comments.

-If you want to create a personal gitignore file, do the following:
+If you want to create a personal ignore file that applies to all your projects, do the following:

 ~/.gitignore(a file called